Expugn/priconne-quest-helper/README.md

 This will get ONLY the master database; image collection is not included.<br>
 *This may break at any point if Crunchyroll decides to change how the master database is downloaded or encrypted.*

+### Directly Getting Multiple Region Master Databases
+If you are interested in directly getting the `master.db` from multiple regions for your project:<br>
+`master.db`s and code to update them is available here <https://github.com/Expugn/priconne-database>

 ## Other Informative Sites and Tools
 - `AssetStudio`: [GitHub](https://github.com/Perfare/AssetStudio)<br>
   - Using the `DMM Game Player` version of `Princess Connect!
 Re:Dive`